moshehoff/FamilyHistory/content/index.md

 ### Preface by Peter Hoffman

 As a child I had no greater interest in family history and genealogy than others of my age, however, I listened to my parents' conversations, and without effort learned - and apparently faithfully memorised - little by little, a mass of data.
 Both my parents were in touch with and/or visited a large number of relatives both in Australia and overseas, and quite a few used to drop in at all hours to while away their time.
 So I overheard quite a lot.
 My grandfather Morrie Hoffman told us a few stories, but to my everlasting regret I never interrogated him with intent.
-In my teens I saw a genealogy of the Hoffman family which my father prepared for a relative in Melbourne, another Hymie Hoffman, who suffered from polycythaemia, and who considered consanguinity as a possibility.
+In my teens I saw a genealogy of the Hoffman family which my father prepared for a relative in Melbourne, another Hymie Hoffman.
 A few years later I came across a brief outline of my grandmother Theresia's ancestors, which she had written in the 1950's.
 It so interested me that I copied it, and fortunately I kept my copy, because the original has been lost.
 It is clear that my interest to know more about my family was already kindled.

 Later I saw and preserved genealogies prepared by my mother Edith, my aunt Val Hoffman, and more recently my father's cousin Norm Hoffman, and my second cousin Philip Dzenciol, and others.
-Yet another genealogy was prepared in the 1970's when a relative Marie Hoffman developed Hodgkin's leukaemia, and a marrow donor had to be found.
+Yet another genealogy was prepared in the 1970's when a relative developed Hodgkin's leukaemia, and a marrow donor had to be found.

 In recent years I have made an effort to collect biographical material, however the sources whom I now know held the answers - our forebears - are long deceased.
 With regard to my grandparents, I woke up to this too late.
 It is a fact that whatever one doesn't commit to paper in his lifetime will be lost forever.
 In fact, a paper record has become more durable than a digital record which is subject to the whims of the managers of the site.
 For that reason I now make every effort to avoid that error, and record relevant material and trivia alike.
 It is through the trivia that a person's character will be appreciated.